eileenzheng/playground/README.md

 Selenium Suite
 ==============

-This com.capital.test suite contains Selenium tests for Capital, Core, UCHC, and Vitals.
+This com.capital.test suite contains Selenium tests for Capital, Core, UCHC, PRS, and Vitals.
 The suites contained in here use a mixture of TestNG and Cucumber to drive the tests.
 Currently only Core is using Cucumber to drive tests.

 Directory Structure